Why You Should have an ITIN as an Ecommerce Seller?

 These 2 methods almost always work best.

-Other alternatives include sending your original passport (or a certified copy issued by the agency that gave you the passport) but the former means you don’t have a passport while you wait (which could be a few to several months) and the latter is also time-consuming.
+Other alternatives include sending your original passport (or a certified copy issued by the agency that gave you the passport).
+Still, the former means you don’t have a passport while you wait (which could be a few to several months), and the latter is also time-consuming.

 If using a passport, that is the only identification document needed.

 There are other methods, but, in our experience, they are likely to delay the process.
 Those include: